brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 CSS files in a way to deal with CSS [specificity](http://cssspecificity.com/).

 ITCSS is agnostic of any other methodologies like BEM, SMACSS, or OOCSS.
-And stands on it's own.
-The triangle of ITCSS is broken down into a few layers that categorizes the type of files placed in each layer.
+And stands on its own.
+The triangle of ITCSS is broken down into a few layers that categorize the type of files placed in each layer.
 It’s important not to output any CSS in the first two layers as you will see from the concepts explained below.